egonolieux/personal-conventions/issue-tracking.md

 ## Title and description

 - Prefer writing the title in the imperative mood.
-If not possible, use a descriptive sentence.
+If not possible, use a descriptive sentence instead.
-- Keep the title as short as possible for better readability.
+- Prefer short titles for better readability.
 - Use proper capitalization.
 - Do not end the title with a period.
 - Do not add a description if the title is self explanatory.